MLS Cup 2016: Post-match

 Seattle Sounders FC became the first MLS club to not register a shot on goal during regular play, surpassing the record of one shot on goal the club set earlier in the season against Sporting Kansas City.
 Stefan Frei, who was traded from Toronto to Seattle three years to the day of the final, was awarded the MLS Cup Most Valuable Player award for his shutout and penalty saves.
 The team's comeback performance under new head coach Brian Schmetzer, from second-to-last in the conference to MLS Cup champions, was called the most stunning turnaround in MLS history and a "cinderella season".
 The season was voted the Sports Story of the Year in a public contest held by Sportspress Northwest.

 The Sounders earned a berth into the 2018 CONCACAF Champions League, their first since the 2015–16 edition.
 Toronto earned a berth into the same competition by winning the 2017 Canadian Championship; the team was ineligible from qualifying for the competition through an MLS Cup win due to confederation rules.
 As MLS Cup winners, the Sounders received a prize of $275,000, while Toronto were awarded $80,000 as runners-up.
 Both teams would later qualify for MLS Cup 2017, setting up a rematch at BMO Field that was won by Toronto.

 The Sounders celebrated their first MLS Cup with a parade in Seattle on December 13 from Westlake Park to a rally at the Seattle Center, adjacent to the Sounders' first home stadium at Memorial Stadium; the parade and rally were attended by an estimated 10,000 fans.
+The 2016 title was the fifth league championship won by the club, who previously won four lower-division championships in the A-League and USL First Division.